0XC0A71/Do_the_thing/README.md

 Reference for later: https://shapeshed.com/unix-exit-codes/

-## pipe non 200s to a different output

 $? to collect the exit code

 &&  if success

 || if failure

+Also pipe non 200s to a different output

 ## create modular elements so I can reuse them